sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Oracle to PostgreSQL.md

     The REST services need to be approached the same way the MVC storefront application is approached.
 If they've used an ORM, then we can repoint the connectionStrings and redeploy.

     JSON data should be stored in the `JSONB` field of PostgreSQL.
-While PostgreSQL also offers the `JSON` field, the `JSONB` field allows columns storing JSON data to be indexed.
-In addition, powerful JSON operators simplify complex tasks, like retrieving all JSON data that contains a particular key-value pair.
+While PostgreSQL also offers the `JSON` type, the `JSONB` field allows columns storing JSON data to be indexed.
+In addition, powerful JSON operators simplify complex tasks such as retrieving all JSON data that contains a particular key-value pair.

 *Reporting*

 1. How can they discover which reports and Excel spreadsheets hitting the Oracle database need to be upgraded?
 What's a proper upgrade path?

-   There's an Oracle Profiler API that can be used to store trace information into tables.
+   There is an Oracle Profiler API that can be used to store trace information into tables.
 These tables can be queried to see if we've identified all reports and artifacts that we need to upgrade.

     We can put individual queries into stored procedures and upgrade them using ora2pg.
 We can also use ora2pg to upgrade individual queries to PL/pgSQL.